 While this article originated in 2007, it’s been occasionally updated and still holds true today.
 Some of what was explained is now common knowledge in the SEO Industry.

-There are many factors that effect Search Engine Rankings.
+There are many factors that influence Search Engine Rankings.
 Content, Architecture, Popularity, and hundreds of other factors too numerous to name.

 Link Popularity has been a primary factor since the 2004 Google algorithm change coined “Florida.”
 Link popularity means the number of links coming to a website from other web pages.
 It’s based on links to “all” pages of the site and there’s scoring (such as quality and type of link) that values each link in the scoring.
 There are quality factors in the link popularity algorithm that also determine the amount of value, which any website will get from a specific link or a sitewide link.